 Dreams Park tournament costs and how to register

 Registering for a Cooperstown baseball tournament should be easy, but unfortunately, it’s not.
-Its popularity means that most, if not all weeks during the summers end up sold out far in advance.
+Its popularity means that most, if not all weeks during the summer end up sold out far in advance.

 This year in 2019, the player tournament fee was $995 each, for players and coaches.
-Starting in 2020, the Cooperstown Dreams Park tournament cost is $1,095, then it goes up to $1,295 in 2021 and 2022.
-This rate is all-inclusive, coming with food, lodging, partial uniforms, warm-up gear, all games, and so much more!
+The Cooperstown Dreams Park tournament cost is $1,295 per player in 2023, 2024, and 2025.
+This rate is all-inclusive and includes food, lodging, partial uniforms, warm-up gear, all games, and so much more!

 To register, you fill out a Dreams Park registration form a year in advance indicating your top 3 preferred weeks of attendance along with a $1,000 deposit.
 They’ll have you mail in a paper copy and a money order or cashier’s check.
 By October 1, they will indicate in writing which week your team will play, if any are available, and the next $3,000 is due November 1.
 The full remaining balance must be paid by March 1 of the tournament year.

-Currently, Cooperstown Dreams Park is accepting registrations for 2021 and 2022 tournaments.
+Currently, Cooperstown Dreams Park is accepting registrations for 2023, 2024, and 2025 tournaments.
 I highly suggest you apply as soon as you know you have a team that wants to go.
 You must have a minimum of 11 players and 2 coaches per team.
 You will also have to provide an umpire who stays in the barracks for free.
-Click here for more registration information.
+Click here for more information.

 Cooperstown Dreams Park tips – fields and facilities